Your Child's Asthma

 Upper respiratory infections, such as colds or the flu

 Inhaled irritants, such as from smoking, e-cigarettes, or secondhand smoke

 Do children outgrow asthma?

-How asthma will affect a child throughout his or her lifetime varies.
+How asthma will affect a child throughout their lifetime varies.

 Many infants and toddlers may wheeze when sick with a viral illness, such as cold or flu.
 But most of these children don't get asthma later in life.

-If my child has asthma, can he or she participate in sports and activities?
+If my child has asthma, can they take part in sports and activities?

 Exercise, such as long-distance running, may trigger a flare-up in many children with asthma.
-But with correct management, a child with asthma can fully participate in most sports.
+But with correct management, a child with asthma can fully take part in most sports.
 Aerobic exercise actually improves airway function by strengthening breathing muscles.
-Some tips for exercising with asthma include the following:
+Some tips for exercising with asthma include: